neomerx/cors-illuminate/README.md

 > For Lumen skip this step and see step 2.2

+> For Laravel 5.5+ skip this step and see step 3

 Add CORS provider by adding the following line to your `config/app.php` file
 ```php
 <?php